gamblevore/speedie/Documentation/Errors.md

 Lets make a list of the statements:

-+ `expect` - This will create an error, and return from the function if the expression is false.
++ `expect` - This will create an error, and exit the function if the expression is false.
+The function will return nil.
-+ `require` - This will just return, if the expression is false.
++ `require` - This will exit the function, if the expression is false.
 No error.
+The function will return nil.
 + `check` - This will create an error if the expression is false.
 But the code will continue to flow.
 + `error` - This will create an error.
 Same as `check false`